Experience and training

 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent’s University in London.

 My style is relaxed, warm and supportive.
-I allow clients to talk about what ever they wish to, and inquire into their concerns and experiences with interest, care and an open mind.
+I listen to what ever you would like to talk about, and inquire into your concerns and experiences with interest, care and an open mind.

-I don’t try to impose any fixed ideas or concepts on people.
-I believe it is helpful for clients to develop their own ways of understanding themselves with my support, and not to adopt my perspectives.
+I don’t try to impose any fixed ideas or concepts.
+I believe it is helpful for you to develop your own way of understanding yourself with my support, and not to adopt my perspectives.

 In asking questions or offering reflections on what you talk about, I try to encourage you to expand on, or acknowledge, your thoughts and feelings; to deepen our mutual understanding of your experience by noticing details or considering different perspectives on it; to make connections to other things you have said; or to pay attention to what you experience in the counselling session itself that may relate to other situations in your life.